-Students admitted to the Jacobs School of Music will receive information about Music Fundamentals Online, a web-based course to be completed during the summer before their first enrollment.
-Successful completion of Music Fundamentals Online is deemed equivalent to completion of T109 Rudiments of Music I for purposes of degree requirements and prerequisites to other courses.
-See http://go.iu.edu/1AQE for details.
+Students admitted to the Jacobs School of Music will receive information about placement testing and required remedial training in music theory during the summer before their first enrollment.
+Successful completion of this training is deemed equivalent to completion of T109 Rudiments of Music I for purposes of degree requirements and prerequisites to other courses.